soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 Similarly in probabilistic systems,  uncertainty can be introduced as a measurement of efficiency.
 If we consider it to be a thermodynamic system, the measurement in statistical fluctutations in common entropy can give us an accurate estimation of training/inference in ML algorithms.

+Because, the model weights, including the unused weights will be taken into account.
+If we can do that, we can close the significant trade-off between  compute and memory usage, especially in bigger models.

-We can gain a speedup in training, because the core is evolving along with evolving uncertainty.
+We may also gain a speedup in training, because the core is evolving along with evolving uncertainty.

-what does a thermodynamic core look like.
+What does a thermodynamic core look like ?.

 Let's try to understand from 1st principles.

 ## **Challenges that we encounter**